havr-p/bachelor-thesis/README.md

 # TraceabilityTutor

 ## Demo
-The application is fully hosted on cloud application hosting services such as Vercel and Render.
-You can access the application [here](https://traceability-tutor.vercel.app/).
+The application frontend is fully hosted on cloud application hosting service named Vercel.
+Backend can now run only locally.
+For detailed instructions on installation see next sections.
-An application database was populated with demo project and user.
-You can access a demo project using "Sign in as test user".

 ## Development

 Currently app uses database hosted inside Docker container.
 You can update your local database connection in `application.yml` or create your own `application-local.yml` file to override